JaydeYue/C_Programming_Language/README.md

 ## Progress

 Finished and tested up all chapter1 exercises, the tests are not thorough though, please report any bugs you have found!\\
+Currently going through chapter2 exercises\\
-Planning on finishing all exercises in this book by Sept 13th
+Planning on finishing all exercises in this book by Nov 1st